addon-stack/plugin-reg-cs/README.md

 });
 ```

 ## Troubleshooting

 If your content scripts aren't being injected:

-- Make sure you have included the necessary URL patterns in `host_permissions` in your manifest, otherwise the API won't have access to those tabs
+- Ensure the necessary URL patterns are present in `host_permissions` (or are otherwise granted by the user); without host permissions the API can’t access those tabs
+- Remember: injection is triggered only on the initial install.
+To re‑test, remove the extension and install it again
+- Some pages (e.g., Chrome Web Store, browser internal pages) are restricted and cannot be scripted
+- If a tab is discarded/frozen, wake it (focus or reload) and try again